nodejs/node/doc/api/webstreams.md

 added: v16.5.0
 -->

-* Type: A promise that is fulfilled with `undefined` when the associated {WritableStream} is closed or this writer's lock is released.
+* Type: {Promise} Fulfilled with `undefined` when the associated {WritableStream} is closed or rejected if the stream errors or the writer's lock is released before the stream finishes closing.

 #### `writableStreamDefaultWriter.desiredSize`